 Kilns generate harmful fumes when firing ceramics.
 Fumes can include carbon monoxide, formaldehyde, sulfur dioxide, heavy metal vapors, and fluorides (all of which can be very toxic).
-Install kiln in wellventilated area.
+Install kiln in well-ventilated area.
 Never operate in an enclosed space such as a closet unless you have good ventilation.
 Aside from issues of ventilating the fumes from the firing, the heat build up in an enclosed room could present a significant fire hazard.
 Severe corrosion can be caused by kiln fumes, salt air or other environmental conditions.
 Good venting can minimize these problems.
 Ventilation must be to the outside.
-We recommend room ventilation of at least 10-25 times the cubic feet of the kiln per hour.
-For example, if a kiln has 10 cubic feet then 250 cubic feet per hour (about 4 cubic feet per minute) should be adequate.
+We recommend room ventilation of at least 25-50 times the cubic feet of the kiln per minute.
+For example, if a kiln has 10 cubic feet then 250 to 500 CFM should be adequate.
+See hotkilns. com/ calculate-kiln-room-ventilation for a more precise method of calculating heat removal requirements.
 Our suggestion is to get a variable speed fan for ambient room ventilation and keep a thermometer on the wall.
 That way you can vary the ventilation to suit the needs of ambient heat conditions in the room.
 Grainger is an excellent source for ventilation equipment.
-(See www.grainger.com)
+(See www. grainger.com)